-This specification provides students with a wide range of creative, exciting and stimulating opportunities to explore their interests in art and design.
-Students opting for this course should be able to demonstrate an enjoyment and commitment to the subject, as well as a willingness to develop their skills.
+This course provides students with a wide range of creative, exciting and stimulating opportunities to explore their interests in art and design.
+Students opting for Art should be able to demonstrate an enjoyment and commitment to the subject, as well as a willingness to develop their skills.
 Students are given the opportunity at the start of the course to purchase an 'Art Kit' containing a range of materials.
 On occasions where a visit is made outside of school we would ask for a donation towards the cost.

-Students produce three major projects over the two academic years (this includes the mock examination in year 11).
+Students produce three major projects over the two academic years (this includes the mock examination in Year 11).
+The fourth project will be the ESA (Externally Set Assignment), which is the Year 11 final exam.
 A project consists of a sketchbook and a 'final piece'.
 Sketchbooks contain a variety of research including observational drawings, artist research and design ideas for a 'final piece'.
 The 'final piece' is a student's personal response to the project theme and is produced outside of the sketchbook, for example a painting or sculpture.